-2 How have we got better at getting Until the 2020s, the status quo in Finland the message out and getting our points was a lot of public funding and private heard?
+2 How have we got better at getting the message out and getting our points heard?

 It's my own personal view, but I think in some ways, the struggle you saw in Poland and in Hungary in the 2020s ignited a new commitment.
 It ignited people in a way that we hadn't seen for a long time.
 Because we could see that the rights we'd fought for could be so easily taken away.
 So there was something clear to fight for.
 Like with the environment, a lot of people in Europe didn't really feel it was real until they started to see images of burning homes in countries like Greece back in the 2020s.
 So in some ways, the fact that problems and struggles were happening more visibly in Europe made it easier to get people to act.